Contact Us

 The Cook Islands rainy season is between November and March with the temperature averaging 28°C.

-The dryer, cooler season is between April and October.
+The drier, cooler season is between April and October.
 The temperature averages 20°C during these months.

 Aitutaki and the northern islands tend to be warmer than Rarotonga, the capital island.
 Rarotonga tends to accumulates cloud around its mountain peaks, keeping the temperatures cooler.